 Information & advice

-Navigating school life can be challenging for any family, but for families with children who have special educational needs and disabilities (SEND), it can sometimes feel like a journey with many unknowns.
+Navigating school life can be challenging for any family, but for families with children who have special educational needs (SEN), it can sometimes feel like a journey with many unknowns.

 This guide is here to help you understand the support available in schools and how to ensure your child receives the support they need.

-SEND support in schools refers to the additional help provided to children and young people with special educational needs and disabilities within educational settings.
+SEN support in schools refers to the additional help provided to children and young people with special educational needs within educational settings.
 Support is not limited to children with a formal diagnosis; it is based on the individual’s specific needs.

 Support is particularly crucial during key transitions, such as moving from nursery to primary school, to ensure children feel supported and ready for their new educational setting.

-In primary schools, SEND support plays a crucial role in early identification to ensure every child has access to the right resources as early as possible in their educational journey.
+In primary schools, SEN support plays a crucial role in early identification to ensure every child has access to the right resources as early as possible in their educational journey.

 What to expect: